jimmyodonnell/banzai/README.md

 ## Known Issues/Bugs ##
 * Currently awaiting catastrophic finding...
+- be aware of potential problems between awk versions on Linux and Mac.
+On a Mac, the output of `awk --version` is `awk version 20070501`

 ###Notes###
 An alternate hack to have the pipeline print to terminal AND file, in case logging breaks: